 LEZ, ULEZ, CAZ – no they’re not the most recent foreign imports to the Premier League, but zones in major cities designed to clean up air pollution by limiting traffic in busy areas.

-Air pollution remains a serious problem in our busiest cities, with Central London seeing high levels of pollutants in August 2020 as things began to return to normal following lockdown.
+Air pollution remains a serious problem in our busiest cities, with Central London seeing moderate to high levels of pollution in March 2021.

 So how exactly do low emission zones work?
 Do they work?
 And how might it affect your driving if you are visiting one?
 Let’s have a look…

 The Government defines a low emission zone thus: “A Clean Air Zone defines an area where targeted action is taken to improve air quality and resources are prioritised and coordinated in order to shape the urban environment in a way that delivers improved health benefits and supports economic growth.”

 Several UK cities currently have Clean Air Zones (CAZ) in operation, with many others either considering following suit, or having made plans to do just that.